 Atomoxetine is usually taken one or two times a day (morning and late afternoon or early evening).

-Children should not take this medicine without help from an adult.
+Children should not take this medicine without the help from an adult.

 The capsules should be swallowed whole, either with or without food.